 The Dorm Leadership Team is comprised of student leaders who staff our residence halls and serve as a tremendous resource for new students as they navigate their way through college life.
 Members of the Dorm Leadership Team include:

-The Student Activities & Orientation Assistants (SAOA) are a vital part of the undergraduate program at Bryn Mawr College.
+The Activities and Orientation Assistants (AOAs) are a vital part of the undergraduate program at Bryn Mawr College.
 They live in the halls and provide a support network for the Customs People and new students.
-They work closely with the First-Year Experience Coordinator and the Director of Student Activities & Orientation to provide dorm based programming for new students and help to develop and staff programming for the community across campus.
-The Student Activities & Orientation Assistants are part of the Office of Student Activities & Orientation.
+They work closely with the First-Year Experience Coordinator and the Director of Student Activities and Orientation to provide dorm based programming for new students and help to develop and staff programming for the community across campus.
+The Activities and Orientation Assistants are part of the Office of Student Activities and Orientation.

 Hall Advisers (HAs) assist in developing a living-learning community among residents, help with the administrative operations of the hall, and educate students about College policies and the Honor Code.
 The HAs are part of the Residential Life Office.

 Working closely with the Pensby Center, Community Diversity Assistants (CDAs) help the Bryn Mawr College community understand and celebrate its diversity across a variety of categories, e.g. race, socioeconomic class, gender identity, sexuality, etc.